Tokfinity/InfCode/README.md

 ### Core Modules

 The InfCode adopts a generate-select architectural pattern.
-Its core modules include the **Patch Generator** and the **Patch Selector**, which are responsible for generating candidate patches and selecting the optimal patch, respectively.
+Its core modules include the **Patch Generation** and the **Patch Selection**, which are responsible for generating candidate patches and selecting the optimal patch, respectively.

 - **Patch Generator**: Register multiple groups of generators, where each generator is configured with a separate container to generate and repair multiple candidate patches in parallel.
 Can interact with `File Editor`, `File Search`, `Bash Executor`, `Result Submitter` tools.
 The Patch Generator runs up to $5$ attempts and gathers all produced patches.

+  - The Generator internally contains two agents: a **Test Patch Generator** and a **Code Patch Generator**, that iteratively improve tests and code in an adversarial loop.
+The Test Generator strengthens tests to better expose faults, and the Code Generator refines patches to satisfy the newly enhanced tests.

 - **Patch Selector**: Select the best patch from all the candidate patches.
 Can interact with `File Editor`, `File Search`, `Bash Executor` tools.